InQuest/omnibus/docs/machines.rst

 To perform this, simply run the command ``machine <artifact name|session ID>`` and wait a few minutes until the modules are finished executing.

 The only caveat is that this may return a large volume of data and child artifacts depending on the artifact type and the results per module.

 To remedy this, we are investigating a way to remove specific artifact fields from the stored database document to make it easier for users to prune unwanted data.
+This should be completed in Version 1.0 - Production.